jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 Based on the descriptive statistics and queries via Athena, simple visualizations were created to represent the content of the lists:

 3.1.
-Tables: Listing the distinct values for Folderyear_List, Businesstype_List, and City_List.
+Tables: List the distinct values for Folderyear_List, Businesstype_List, and City_List.

 3.1.
 AWS Services: Glue DataBrew.
 Created visualizations in DataBrew (for business type frequency).